Alluxio/alluxio/docs/en/core-services/Caching.md

 Alluxio will dynamically move blocks across tiers in order to have block composition that is in line with the configured block annotation policy.

-To compensate this, Alluxio watches the I/O pattern and reorganize blocks across tiers to make sure `the lowest block of a higher tier has higher order than the highest block of a tier below`.
+To compensate this, Alluxio watches the I/O pattern and reorganize blocks across tiers to make sure **the lowest block of a higher tier has higher order than the highest block of a tier below**.

 This is achieved by `align` management task.
 This task, upon detecting tiers are out of order, swaps blocks among tiers in order to eliminate disorder among blocks and effectively align the tiers to configured annotation policy.
+See [Management Task Back-Off](#management-task-back-off) section for how to control the effect of these new background tasks to user I/O.

 To control tier aligning:
 - `alluxio.worker.management.tier.align.enabled`: Whether tier aligning task is enabled.
 (Default:`true`)